Last updated: May 4, 2026

-Louisiana seniors usually get property tax help through a homestead exemption, a Special Assessment Level freeze, and in some cases a disabled veteran exemption.
-Louisiana uses parishes, not counties, and your parish assessor, city rules, and tax collector can change how the process works in real life.
+Louisiana seniors usually get property tax help through a homestead exemption, the Special Assessment Level, and in some cases a disabled veteran exemption.
+Louisiana uses parishes, not counties.
+Your parish assessor, city tax rules, and tax collector can change how the process works in real life.

-Bottom line: For most older homeowners in Louisiana, the most important move is to make sure the home already has the homestead exemption.
-After that, many seniors age 65 and older can ask the parish assessor for the Special Assessment Level, which freezes the home’s assessed value, not the whole tax bill.
-As of 22 March 2026, I did not find a general statewide Louisiana senior circuit-breaker credit, rebate, or deferral program for ordinary homeowner tax bills on current state tax pages; most relief is still local-assessor based and tied to exemptions and freezes, not refund checks.
+Bottom line: For most older homeowners in Louisiana, the first step is to make sure the home already has the homestead exemption.
+After that, many homeowners age 65 or older can ask the parish assessor for the Special Assessment Level, which freezes the home’s assessed value, not the whole tax bill.
+As of May 6, 2026, I did not find a general statewide Louisiana senior circuit-breaker credit, rebate, or ordinary homeowner deferral program.
+Most relief still starts with the parish assessor.

 If this bill could put your home at risk